Wednesday, 14 August 2013

 12. Sally's Beauty Supply-- If you are looking for hair dye, Sally's is the place to go.
-They carry Manic Panic, as well as Ion which is cruelty free and mostly vegan (I believe all the hair dyes are vegan but not sure about shampoo and such.)
+They carry Manic Panic, Arctic Fox, as well as, Ion which is cruelty free and mostly vegan (I believe all the hair dyes are vegan but some other products have keratin and silk.)

 13. Saje Wellness--Essential oils, body care and more.
 Cruelty-free and mostly vegan, some products contain beeswax.

 14. Sephora-- Check out Logical Harmony's Blog for a full list of cruelty-free brands.